strimzi/strimzi.github.io/_posts/2020-08-05-using-open-policy-agent-with-strimzi-and-apache-kafka.md

 }
 ```

-The policy above will extract the groups from the custom resource annotations.
-And see if there is any group shared between the user and the topic.
+The policy above will extract the groups from the custom resource annotations to see if there is any group shared between the user and the topic.
 If any group is in both user groups and consumer or producer groups, the user will be allowed.

 The admin operations are handled differently and any user who is member of the special group `admin` will be allowed to do the admin operations: